aciccarello/ciccarello.me/reviews/san-diego/index.md

 ### Salt and Straw

-A boutique ice cream shop with several San Diego county locations.
+A boutique ice cream shop with several San Diego County locations.
 Known for their unique monthly themed flavors.

 ### Handle's Ice Cream

 National ice cream chain with several north county locations.
 Lots of flavors and decent portions.
-I can recommend the 4 scoop flight if you're sharing with others.
+I can recommend the 4-scoop flight if you're sharing with others.

 ### Azúcar Cuban Bakery